Kong/kongponents/docs/components/table-view.md

 ## Expandable Rows

 Data presented in a table often requires futher clarification or specification.
-The [`expandableRows` prop](#expandablerows) allows each row to be toggled, revealing or hiding additional information without the need to navigate away from the current view.
+The [`rowExpandable` prop](#rowexpandable) allows some rows to be toggled, revealing or hiding additional information without the need to navigate away from the current view.
 Any content can be passed using the [`row-expanded` slot](#row-expanded).
 However, when displaying a nested table in expanded rows, there are a few important considerations to be aware of.

 ### Nested Table With Different Columns